 Also of interest is a small toy museum featuring examples from across Bohemia, as well as exhibits of cutlery and weaponry.
 Afterwards, be sure to wander the streets of this quiet little village, home to a number of fine old buildings (including a castle) as well as pleasant river walks.

 Address: nám 5 kvetna 2, 364 64 Becov nad Teplou

 Where to Stay in Karlovy Vary for Sightseeing

-We recommend these highly-rated hotels in Karlovy Vary near the city's top cultural attractions and famous hot springs:
+We recommend these highly rated hotels for those exploring the top things to do in Karlovy Vary, each of them located near the city's top cultural attractions and famous hot springs:

 - Luxury Hotels: The historic luxury hotel Grandhotel Pupp is located in an exquisite neo-Baroque building boasting elegant décor throughout, along with an illuminated indoor pool and a wellness center with saunas.

 Another high-end hotel that's popular with the stars during the city's film festival is the Luxury Spa Hotel OLYMPIC PALACE, an easy walk to the famous colonnades and other attractions.